paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 The quality of television broadcasts at this time were crude to say the least.
 Limited to black and white and with a low resolution, television was worsened by the quality of the receivers that tended to suffer from poor definition.
 Furthermore 20 percent of the screen was considered unusable due a lack of focus around the screens edge, and different television sets cropped the picture at different points.
 This restricted the graphic designer somewhat and resulted in large and bold lettering with strong tonal contrast, and illustrations with heavy lines and little detail.
 It’s not surprising that ‘op’ and ‘pop’ art themes were in common use throughout the fifties.

-{% include 'photos' with figures.1
+{% render 'photos' with figures.1
   caption: 'The ‘Bat’s Wings’ symbol for the BBC Television Service.
 Also shown are regional variants for Scotland and the West of England, a clock and a non-animated ident for a news programme in the North of England.
 (BBC/Abram Games, 1953)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.2
+{% render 'photos' with figures.2
   caption: 'Title sequence from <cite>Wednesday Magazine</cite>.
 (BBC/Bernard Lodge, 1958)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.3
+{% render 'photos' with figures.3
   caption: 'Title sequence from <cite>Kingsley Amis Goes Pop</cite>.
 (Associated Rediffusion/John Tribe, 1962)'
   image_preset: 'thumbnail'
 %}

 The launch of BBC2 in 1964 saw the introduction of 625-line higher resolution broadcasts and three years later colour, both of great benefit to the designer although not straight away.
 BBC1 and ITV only began colour broadcasts in 1969 and the improved 625-line transmissions were still broadcast alongside those using 405-lines, which even with their low quality, weren’t suspended until early 1985.
 It was up to the audience to upgrade their sets, and sales of colour receivers were unexpectedly low when colour television broadcasts began.
 Before the majority of viewers had 625-line colour receivers, the designer still had to consider those watching on older sets.
 However, typical graphic design during the sixties saw a greater use of photography, more detailed illustration and a more apparent use of calligraphy.

-{% include 'photos' with figures.4
+{% render 'photos' with figures.4
   caption: 'Title sequence from <cite>The Old Grey Whistle Test</cite>.
 (BBC/Roger Ferrin, 1968).
 [Watch on YouTube](https://www.youtube.com/watch?v=KNNAfzKwRn4)'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.5
+{% render 'photos' with figures.5
   caption: 'Title sequence from <cite>I, Claudius</cite> (BBC/Richard Bailey, 1976).
 [Watch on YouTube](https://www.youtube.com/watch?v=pKwaCTfa1EE)'
   image_preset: 'thumbnail'
 %}